 - 1 lime (quartered)

-- 1 lb. banh pho tuoi (Fresh rice stick noodles)
+- 1 lb. banh pho tuoi (fresh or dry rice stick noodles)

-- Step 1 Gather coriander seeds, cardamom, cloves, star anise and in a tea filter, then add to the instant pot (or a regular 6-8 quart pot).
-The cinnamon and some of the star anise might not fit in the tea filter so you can add directly into the pot.
-If you don’t have a tea filter, you can add to a tea bag (empty tea leaves, add spices, and tie together).
-You can also add the spices straight into the pot but make sure to fish it out after the broth has been cooked.
+- Step 1 Gather coriander seeds, cardamom, cloves, star anise and add to the instant pot (or a regular 6-8 quart pot).
+Alternatively, you can add this to a tea filter to make it easier to fish out once the broth has been cooked.

-- Step 2 Prep the daikon, onion, and ginger then fire roast directly on the stove for 5 minutes (see video for method).
-If you have an electric stove, you can roast in the oven at 425 degrees for 15 minutes. *Please do not skip roasting the vegetables* Meanwhile the vegetables are roasting, prep the apples by cutting in half and core.
+- Step 2 Prep the daikon, onion, and ginger.
+Fire roast the daikon, onion, ginger, and cinnamon on a nonstick pan over the stove for 15 minutes.
+You can also roast it in the oven at 425 degrees for 15 minutes. *Please do not skip roasting the vegetables* Meanwhile the vegetables are roasting, prep the apple, pear, and celery.

-- Step 3 Add daikon, onion, ginger, apples, and celery sticks to the pot.
+- Step 3 Add daikon, onion, ginger, apple, pear, cinnamon and celery sticks to the pot.
 Fill ⅔ of the pot with water.
 Add pot inside the pressure cooker, close the lid, select the “Soup/Broth” function for 40 minutes.
 If using a regular 6-8 quart pot, cover halfway with a lid and simmer for 1 hour.

-- Step 4 While the broth is cooking, we will prep the cooked and raw vegetable toppings.
+- Step 4 While the broth is cooking, prep the cooked and raw vegetable toppings.
 Heat up the oil in a non-stick pan, add the carrots and mushrooms.
 Cover with a lid to let it steam for 3-4 minutes.
 After the vegetables have been steamed, add the mushroom seasoning, garlic salt, and stir fry for a couple more minutes.
-The vegetables should be seared and caramelized because we didn’t add any water.
-Since we covered it with a lid, the natural liquid from the trapped heat was enough to prevent the vegetables from sticking but not too much where the vegetables wouldn’t caramelize.
-Set the cooked vegetables on a plate and let it rest while we prep the mint, green onions, basil, cilantro, bean sprouts, and onions.
+The vegetables should be seared and caramelized.
+Set the cooked vegetables on a plate and let it rest while we prep the mint, green onions, basil, cilantro, bean sprouts, and white onion.
 Set the raw vegetables on another plate on the side.

-- Step 7 Once you’ve determined the broth is perfect, add it to the bowl just enough to cover the noodles.
-Add the cooked and raw vegetables.
-Serve with lime, sriracha and hoisin sauce.
+- Step 7 Once you’ve determined the broth is perfect, add the noodles, cooked vegetables, raw vegetables, and broth to a bowl.
+Serve with lime, sriracha, and hoisin sauce.